pixelgrade/fonto/README.md

 ## Changelog

+### 1.1.0
+* Updated CMB2 to the latest version (v2.6.0), thus avoiding issues with other plugins or themes that use CMB2.
+* Fixed minor styling issues.

 ### 1.0.5
 * We did several compatibility checks with the latest WordPress releases, so everything will be working at least as smoothly as normal.